- About BNC

 - Textbook Lending Program

-Through the Textbook Lending Program, students can borrow textbooks for the entire academic term.
+Through the Textbook Lending Library, students can borrow textbooks for the entire academic term.
 This program also includes calculators (including graphing calculators), chemistry molecule kits, lab goggles and other essential course materials.

 Local Ecampus students are able to check out textbooks if they can physically come to Champinefu Lodge to do so.
 BNC cannot ship course materials.